BC100Dev/OsintgramCXX/README.md

    ,@@@@&@@@&.     *@@@@@@@@@@.  |   \#@@@@&@@@/       .@@,          *@@,
 ```

-Remember, how the beloved Osintgram project by [Datalux](https://github.com/Datalux)
-fell apart due to Instagram's API changes and lack of updates?
-Well, you can stop
-worrying.
-OsintgramCXX aims to fix the issues, and make [the original
+Ever since the development on [the original Project](https://github.com/Datalux/Osintgram)
-Project](https://github.com/Datalux/Osintgram) look like it was never broken.
-It's
-a complete rewrite in C++, bringing back stability, along with new features.
+has stopped and the Instagram API being changed constantly, I have decided to take care
+of this project and rewrite most to all components by myself.
+Well... except for the
+Networking part, me and Networking aren't the best friends... just yet.
+Wait, until I
+finish one of the most insane projects known to man.
+A hint, it's on my GitHub profile.

 ---

-## Use cases...?
+## Use cases
-No use cases yet.
-Matter of fact, this project is still heavily under development.
+No use cases just yet.
+Matter of fact, this project is still in active development, and I
-Keep an eye on the discussions tab, as I will be doing Announcements, when a new
-milestone will be reached.

-Oh, and when a project is under development, and features like not being able to log
-into your Instagram account is unclear, then do note that features like these are not
-fully adjusted yet that it is being used in general use case.
-And yes, people do
+am not planning to abandon this project, just like [Datalux](https://github.com/Datalux)
+did.
+However, I will be doing Announcements and Polls, in case I would be disclosing more
+information.

-start to piss me off on how to use it.
-I am tired on telling that this tool is not
+Alongside with that, since people were asking me about how to use this tool (you may see
-ready for public use yet.

-Also, since this README is straight up copy-pasted from Osintgram4j, please do note
-that I didn't want to rewrite literally everything, since most of these contents here
-are just straight up the same thing, but adjusted for the CXX (C++) version.
+an [example here](https://github.com/BC100Dev/osintgram4j/issues/16) from the previous
+version).
+No offense to people waiting eagerly for the tool to come out, but since actual
+development (without AI) does take some time, this won't be a "quick coding session".
+This
+does take time, but I will be updating you guys on any updates.

 ---

 ## Disclaimer & Privacy Policy
-OsintgramCXX, like any other software, is intended for ethical and legal use only.
+OsintgramCXX, along with any other software, is merely intended for ethical and legal use
+only.
+By the definition of OSINT, the use of this tool is to collect publicly available
+information.
+This means that commands from the original version (like fetching E-Mail
+addresses and phone numbers) are not copied over for legal reasons.

-Other developers, myself included, do not support unethical activities like hacking
+Other developers, myself included, do not support unethical activities like black-hat
-or other malicious actions.
-Always follow relevant laws and the platforms Terms of
+hacking (the unlawful version of hacking) and other malicious actions.
+Always follow
+relevant laws and the Terms of Service of the perspective platform.
-Service.

-By using OsintgramCXX, you acknowledge:
+By using this tool, you acknowledge that:
-- **Responsibility**: You are accountable for your own actions.
+- **Responsibility**: You are accountable for the actions you take
-- **Ethical Use**: Never misuse this tool or violate Instagram's policies.
+- **Ethical Use**: You do not misuse this tool to your advantage in harassing people
+- **Actions getting logged**: Instagram will log each action you take using this tool
-- **No Liability**: We, the developers, are not liable for consequences arising from
+- **Liability**: we, the developers, are not liable for the consequences you take by
-  misuse.

-Don't forget, use OsintgramCXX responsibly, respect privacy of others, and always
-act ethically.
+  potentially misuing this tool.

 ---